 Below, you will find a detailed description of each of the main sections of our living trust in the order that they appear in the document.
 Note that some of these sections may be omitted from the document depending on how you answer the relevant questions.

-The first section identifies the grantors and, if you select the applicable option, it states that the grantors will also act as the initial trustees.
+The first section identifies the grantors and, if applicable, it states that the grantors will also act as the initial trustees.

 This section identifies the official name of the trust.
 Use this name when referring to the trust in other documents and when transferring assets to the trust.